OpenCollarTeam/opencollarteam.github.io/RLV.md

 Opens a menu of nearby objects on which the wearer can be forced to sit.
 Does not include Forbid Stand so does not lock the wearer in the sit.

 ## Restrictions
-Opens a menu of restrictions and named groups of related restrictions.
+Opens a menu of restrictions and named suites of related restrictions.
 When the boxes are checked, the restrictions are NOT active.
 >[prefix] restrictions

 List of individual restrictions